 - Spit out the sputum into the sample cup.

-- Keep coughing up sputum until the cup is filled to the marker (approximately 1 teaspoon).
+- Keep coughing up sputum (while taking breaks if needed) until the cup is filled to the marker (about 1 teaspoon).

 - Screw on the cup lid and wash and dry the outside of the cup.